Thanks for booking with velveteen!

 At Velveteen, we know how important it is to have a comfortable environment and supportive team members to go to.
 So we created Velveteen Artists, a Facebook group, as a solution for you.
 Our goal for this group is to provide resources and support to artists and creators that have recorded at Velveteen Audio.
 We know sometimes it can be difficult to connect with peers because you're out on the road, self-managing, at work, or generally living life!
 So we wanted to create a digital space that encourages your growth and connection with other artists that may have gone through or going through the same experiences.
 Within this group, we will be sharing information, tips, and advice.
 And we highly encourage you to do the same!

+Click on Join Group, below, to be a part of the Velveteen Artists group.
 We look forward to seeing a community grow here and each of you crush it out there!

 Brad is the founder and current owner of Velveteen.
 He produces bands and artists ranging from rock to electronic pop.